 Thankfully, you can now work with a mobile as well to get yourself to a mindful state with the help of calming apps.
 While it’s not possible to head out into green pastures and sit under a banyan tree, you can still make use of technology to give you a similar experience of serenity and mindfulness.

-An app like Headspace or Oak allows you to listen to calm music, podcast discussions, and so much more.
-If you’re planning on building a meditation app, there are a few things you’d need to implement.
-Keep calm and read on to get what you want –
+An app like Headspace or Oak allows you to listen to calm music, podcast discussions, and more.
+If you're planning on building a meditation app, ensuring it is successful is important.
+For this, working with a product management consulting firm with expertise in this area is essential.

 Apps such as Headspace allow us to marry our love for technology with our passion for mental peace.
 As of today, WHO estimates that 1 in 4 people suffer from some sort of mental illness, and this is expected to grow.
 An app like Headspace can play a significant role in calming people down, and this is why they’ve been able to taste success.
 Positioned as a “monk in your pocket,” Headspace was founded by a Buddhist monk.
 Well, sort of.